ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 and fill it with standard Nuxt.js
 `.gitignore` file from [here](https://raw.githubusercontent.com/nuxt/nuxtjs.org/master/.gitignore).

-Initialize git in root directory with `git init` command.
+Initialize git in the root directory with `git init` command.

 <ins>But wait to commit</ins>, we need some more files to create.